Quickstart Guide to Military Space-A Flights

 If you are on a Patriot Express flight, your boarding pass will list your assigned seat.
 On other military aircraft, you select your own seats on a first-come, first-served basis.
 The crew may allow passengers with small children to board first, but not always.

-At some point during the boarding process, crew members will offer passengers foam earplugs.
+At some point during the boarding process, crew members offer passengers foam earplugs.

 7. Flight

 Unless you are on a Patriot Express, which has full in-flight service, most Space-A flights are “no-frills.”
-The crew provides water, and sometimes chips or cookies, but you must get those refreshments yourself.
+The crew provides water in a cooler, but you must get it yourself.

-Depending on the type of aircraft and how much space there is, you may be able to stretch out across a few seats or even sleep on the floor (see the section on Military Aircraft below).
+Depending on the type of aircraft and how much space there is, you may have the option to stretch out across a few seats or even sleep on the floor.
+This article provides a guide to the aircraft you’re most likely to encounter when flying Space-A and explains what to expect in terms of seating, temperature, and bathroom facilities.

-After landing, you take a bus from the aircraft to the terminal, where you collect your checked bags.
+After landing, passenger terminal staff will usually transport you from the aircraft to the terminal, where you collect your checked bags.

 Passenger terminals generally have information and phone numbers for local rental cars, base lodging, and other resources.
 You can also use UJ Space A Info to quickly search for local information related to military bases around the world.